 The Nolan Collection is an iconic group of paintings from 1945 to 1953 by Sidney Nolan that the artist gifted to the nation in 1974.
-These works are now reinterpreted in a dedicated gallery space on the first floor at CMAG.
 The exhibition features photographs and original text following Nolan’s personal and creative journey from St Kilda lad to sophisticated artist.

 CMAG manages The Nolan Collection on behalf of the Australian Government.

 View all 141 works from the Nolan Collection at cmag.com.au/nolan

 Sidney NOLAN Policeman in wombat hole, 1946.
 Enamel on composition.

 Gift of the Artist to the People of Australia.

 Over 1982 and 1983 Sidney Nolan grew increasingly interested in the possibilities of working with spray paint on a large…

 Discover Sidney Nolan’s spray-painted works and explore a range of techniques and materials with contemporary street artist Byrd.